skoolkid/skoolkit/sphinx/source/man/sna2ctl.py.rst

   (``1``),  or upper case hexadecimal (``2``).
 :TextChars: Characters eligible for being marked as text (default:
   ``,. abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789``).
+:TextMinLengthCode: The minimum length of a string of characters eligible for being marked as text in a block identified as code (default: ``8``).
+:TextMinLengthData: The minimum length of a string of characters eligible for being marked as text in a block identified as data (default: ``3``).

 Configuration parameters must appear in a ``[sna2ctl]`` section.
 For example, to make ``sna2ctl.py`` write upper case hexadecimal addresses by default